1200 Fifth Avenue

 1200 Fifth Avenue was originally designed by the great architect Emery Roth.
 A few of his notable buildings include the Beresford, the San Remo, the Ritz Tower, the Warwick Hotel, and the Normandy.
 Living in an Emery Roth building truly warrants bragging rights.
 The sort of construction he was doing in the 1920’s and 1930’s isn’t possible anymore because of rising material prices, labor costs, space availability, and a host of other factors.
 This is why 15 Central Park West (which actually compares to 1200 Fifth Avenue with the theme of pre-war architecture and post-war amenities–note 15 CPW is not actually pre-war architecture–it just looks that way) is such a rare and impressive condominium.
 The blending of pre-war architecture with modern amenities seems to be buzzing in the condo community lately.

-The building was converted by Joseph Nakash, Joseph Chetrit, Lloyd Goldman and Mann Realty (Wow!).
+The building was converted by Joseph Nakash, Joseph Chetrit, Lloyd Goldman, and Mann Realty (Wow!).
 They bought the 16-story building from Mount Sinai Medical Center exactly three years ago for $61 million.
-Try doing the math on a square foot basis for how much profit they’ll make if this building sells out at current prices and it’ll blow your mind.
+Try doing the math on a square foot basis for how much profit they’ll make if this building sells out at current prices, and it’ll blow your mind.

 Pricing

 In addition to pricey square footage, the common charges are on the high side, at roughly $1.25/foot.
-While not terribly high, many new developments and conversion have tax abatements which push that number down to $1.00 or less per square foot.
+While not terribly high, many new developments and condo conversions have tax abatements which push that number down to $1.00 or less per square foot.
 So, on a relative value scale, the CC/taxes aren’t great.

 Unit Features and Amenities

 All units have standard luxury condominium features in addition to a few choice amenities.
-In terms of standard amenities, you’ll find a 24 hour doorman/concierge, washer/dryers in every apartment, wiring for internet and cable, Wolf, Miele and SubZero appliances, custom cabinetry, a private fitness center and a bicycle room.
+In terms of standard amenities, you’ll find a 24-hour doorman/concierge, washer/dryers in every apartment, wiring for internet and cable, Wolf, Miele, and SubZero appliances, custom cabinetry, a private fitness center, and a bicycle room.

-The developers did a nice job of adding in the following extra amenities: refrigerated lobby storage for grocery deliveries (you’re not going to find many residents venturing out to the local supermarkets…) a wine cellar in each apartment which holds 46 bottles–far more than most condos we’ve seen.
 The ceilings are high and beamed as per the original 1920s design.
 Each apartment has been outfitted with an electric fireplace, heated limestone floors in the bathrooms, and oversized “tilt and turn” windows to maximize the spectacular Central Park exposures.

 The Area